Y-Experiment/love4src/about.md

 ---

 This podcast aims to facilitate an open discussion about all things software.

-Thank you for your interest :) love4src has just started and we'd like to invite you to participate!
+Its aim is to promote exchange of views and clarification of ideas among software makers.

+> love4src has just started and we'd like to invite you to participate!
 If you have any questions or suggestions, go ahead and [open an issue on GitHub](https://github.com/Y-Experiment/love4src/issues/newnew).

-Thanks for tuning in!
+*Thanks for tuning in!*